thomasjupe/NiagaraN4BQLQueries/README.md

 # NiagaraBQLHistoryQuery

-A collection of BQL History Queries which can be used to interrogate station histories within a Tridium Niagara N4 Framework.
+A collection of Baja Query Language or BQL History Queries which can be used to interrogate station histories within a Tridium Niagara N4 Framework.

 *************************************************************************************************************************************
 Please note while every effort will be made to specify which of the following queries work some may need adapting to suit your use!